Adarsh-k0802/NewsApp/README.md

 <b>*NewsApp*</b><br>
 This website is developed using React and Bootstrap v5.
+The NEWS API used in this website, only works in the localhost of the developers and <b>can not be hosted online</b>.

 <b>*Reason behind this Website*</b><br>